On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Thick/Thin and Sheeted/Non-Sheeted Decomposition

 \section{Thick/Thin and Sheeted/Non-Sheeted Decomposition}

-In geometric analysis, it is often fruitful to decompose a complicated space into two regions: a `thick' or `regular' part where geometry is well-controlled, and a `thin' or `singular' part where degeneration may occur.
-This dichotomy appears both in the theory of Einstein four-manifolds and in the study of minimal surfaces, with such processes named thick/thin decomposition and sheeted/non-sheeted decomposition respectively.
+In geometric analysis, it is often fruitful to decompose a complicated space into regions of controlled and uncontrolled geometry.
+This dichotomy appears both in the theory of Einstein four-manifolds and in the study of minimal surfaces, whereby one seperates the domain into a thick (or sheeted) part with regular geometric behaviour, and a thin (or non-sheeted) part where curvature concentrates and singularities arise.
+These decompositions, though originating in distinct contexts, serve a parallel purpose of isolating regions amenable to compactness theorems from those requiring finer analysis.